 - The presentation is terrific.
-Characters on the pictures look fantastic, they even move a bit to add life to the cards.
+The characters in the pictures look fantastic, they even move a bit to add life to the cards.
 Background music adds to the atmosphere.

-- There is a tutorial available (not that you need it), single-player against bots, and multiplayer.
+- There is a tutorial available (not that you need it), a single-player mode against bots, and multiplayer.